The Nerazzurri will be aiming to cement their status as title contenders when they welcome the Sicilians to San Siro on Sunday

 The Rossazzurri will make just one change from their last match, with defender Giuseppe Bellusci making way for Nicolas Spolli due to injury.
 Otherwise, though, Maran will stick to his tried and tested 4-3-3 formation and, like his opposite number, he will be hoping that his side pick up where they left off and, perhaps, climb even higher.

 - Victory over Catania would be Inter's fourth league victory in a row.

 - Antonio Cassano (pictured, right) is the Nerazzurri's top scorer in the league with four goals from seven games.

 - Last season's corresponding fixture ended in a 2-2 draw.

-- Despite its comfortable league position, the Sicilian outfit has not won two Serie A games in a row all season.
+- Despite their comfortable league position, the Sicilian outfit have not won two Serie A games in a row all season.

-- Away from home, it has only managed two goals this season.
+- Away from home, they have only managed two goals this season.